 What if my child needs to start driver’s education, but has not yet been able to receive their instruction permit?

 We are temporarily waiving the requirement that a student possess a valid instruction permit prior to beginning a driver’s education course.
 If a student has taken and passed the instructional permit knowledge test, through our Skip the Trip at Home program, they can begin the classroom portion of driver’s education.
 However, no behind-the-wheel instruction can be conducted without first obtaining an instruction permit.
 Prior to beginning the classroom course, the driver’s education instructor will verify that the student passed the knowledge test, which can be done by providing the emailed test results a student receives after successfully completing the Skip the Trip permit knowledge test at home.
-This waiver will end 90 days after the end of the Governor’s Proclamation of Disaster Emergency, which is currently October 23.
+This waiver will end on April 8, 2021.

 Each school and private driver’s education company is responding to COVID-19 in their own way, including offering virtual classroom instruction, so please contact your school to discuss driver’s education options.